-The Manhattan condo scene is ever expanding.
-A good number of the city’s newer buildings have been built as condos, while a select number of others have been converted, over the years.
-With luxe materials and amenities too numerous to count.
-It is no surprise that most potential buyers have a desire to live in more modern structures complete with views, parking garages, gyms, and high-end finishes.
+The Manhattan condo scene is ever-expanding.
+A good number of the city’s newer buildings have been built as condos, while a select number of others have been converted over the years.
+With luxury finish and amenities too numerous to count.
+It is no surprise that most potential buyers have a desire to live in more modern structures, complete with views, parking garages, gyms, and high-end finishes.

 But a particular type of condo buyer prefers the character, charm, and history of yesteryear married with the modern conveniences of the present day.

 Although there are a limited number of condos that fall under the pre-war category; New York City still offers plenty of choices in this arena.
 Here are ten of the most popular prewar condominiums in NYC.

 Both a hotel and a residence, this historic landmark was built in 1907 and has two addresses: 768 Fifth Avenue and 1 Central Park South.
 Apartments start around $1.5 million and go up from there in this famous New York landmark at the south end of the park.